Loading...

 • Candidates could be considered for an ongoing academic home with the research team (see Lothian NMAHPPS Clinical and Academic Home Framework)

-• There may be opportunities to apply for MRes Gateway or, if the candidate has sufficient academic experience a Pre-doctoral Gateway
+• There may be opportunities to apply for a Research Masters Gateway award or, if the candidate has sufficient academic experience, a Pre-doctoral Gateway

 • Candidates will be invited to join the NMAHPPS Doctoral Network for ongoing peer support and networking